ccxt/ccxt/examples/py/README.md

 python path/to/example.py # substitute for actual filename here
 ```

-The examples are compatible with Python 2 and 3.
+Most examples are compatible with Python 2 and 3.